DDR3/School-System/README.md

-# School System
+# Grade Management System

- OOP Finals - Group 5
+OOP Finals - Group 5 - School System

-Need to implement
+## Need to implements

-[Admin]
+Admin
--Can changes students and teachers password
+- Can changes students and teachers password
--Can view everything
+- Can view everything
--Can search, add and remove student and teacher info in database
+- Can search, add and remove student and teacher info in database

-[Teacher]
+Teacher
--can edit and input student grades
+- Can edit and input student grades
--can view and search student
+- Can view and search student list

-[Student]
+Student
--can only view the grades
+- Can only view the grades